Crossbencher: Similar concepts in Canada

 The term "crossbencher" is generally not used for the federal Parliament of Canada or any of the provincial or territorial legislatures.
 Instead, any party that is not the governing party is an "opposition party", with the largest of these designated the official opposition (and their leader is designated Leader of the Opposition).
-Opposition parties other than the official opposition are typically called third parties.
-In 2022 the “official opposition” is the Conservatives; the bloc Québecois, the NDP, and the Greens are the opposition.
+Opposition parties other than the official opposition are typically called "third parties".
+Third parties that hold a certain threshold of seats are granted official party status.
+In 2022 the official opposition is the Conservatives; two third parties have official party status in the House of Commons, the Bloc Québécois and the NDP; and Green Party is an opposition party without official party status.

 Beginning in 2016, multiple non-partisan caucuses which fulfill a similar purpose as crossbenchers were formed in the Senate of Canada.
 The first, the Independent Senators Group (ISG), was created partly as a response to Prime Minister Justin Trudeau's decision to appoint more non-partisan Senators.
 Similar to crossbenchers in the UK, the ISG chooses its own leader and does not use a whipping system.
 In December 2016, the Senate began to officially recognise the ISG and provide it with funding.
 Two additional groups were established in 2019: the Canadian Senators Group (which primarily focuses on regional issues) and the Progressive Senate Group (formed by members of the defunct Senate Liberal Caucus).

 The Canadian Senate in 2022 generally aspires towards non-partisanship.
 Non-affiliated members outnumber members affiliated with a political party, and the Liberal Caucus in the Senate was dissolved in 2019.